 “It was a sad day in Huntington,” Lupinacci said of the markings that defaced parts of the garden.
 “We were just so emotional when it happened.”

-Frank, whose diary of her time hiding during the Holocaust remains globally renown, would have been 90.
+Frank, whose diary of her time hiding during the Holocaust remains globally renowned, would have been 90.

 Usherovitz talked about being taken away by the Nazis, surviving multiple concentration camps including the infamous Auschwitz camp, and living through the deaths of many close to him.